dtinblack/dtinblack.github.io/about/index.md

 <h2>The Legal Stuff</h2>

-<p>The usual disclaimers apply.
+The usual disclaimers apply.
 All views expressed on this blog are my own.
 Please do not just repost or republish the entire contents or substantial parts of a post without first seeking permission.
-Otherwise you are free to share.</p>
+Otherwise you are free to share.